Introduction

 How many calculations are involved?

-The values presented in Urban Analyst represent the first truly comprehensive routing analyses for each city, derived from estimates of travel times from every point in each city to every other point using any combination of possible modes of transport.
-The following table summarises numbers of street intersections, public transport ("PT") stops, and calculations for current Urban Analyst cities.
+The values presented in Urban Analyst are derived from estimates of travel times from every point in each city to every other point using any combination of possible modes of transport.
+The following table summarises numbers of street intersections, public transport ("PT") stops, and calculations for a selection of Urban Analyst cities.

 One way to appreciate the scale of these calculations is through comparison with commercial alternatives.
 One service, traveltime.com, charges a flat subscription fee of €540 per month for a maximum of 60 requests per minute.
 That rate would permit 31.5 million queries per year.
 The city of Hamburg, for example, would then take almost 2,000 years to calculate, and would cost €12 million.
 Google also offers a commercial routing service, limited to a maximum of 500,000 queries per month, for a total price of US$2,000.
 At that rate, the analyses for Hamburg would cost US$224 million.